 6Wresearch has recently published a new report titled: Japan Video Surveillance Market (2017-2023).
-The report provides an in-depth analysis, with 82 figures and 20 tables covered in more than 115 pages, giving an estimate and forecast for Japan video surveillance market by surveillance types, verticals and regions.
-The report also gives insights on competitive landscape, companies benchmarking, company profiles, market drivers and restraints.
+The report provides an in-depth analysis, with 82 figures and 20 tables covered in more than 115 pages, giving an estimate and forecast for Japan video surveillance market by surveillance types, verticals, and regions.
+The report also gives insights on competitive landscape, companies benchmarking, company profiles, market drivers, and restraints.

 Video surveillance market growth

-In the Asia-Pacific video surveillance market, China, Japan, India and South Korea are the key revenue-generating countries.
-Video surveillance market growth in this region is buoyed by several factors, such as growing crime rate, data thefts supported by increasing remote monitoring, growth in public infrastructure and IT spending, government initiatives and increasing security spending.
+In the Asia-Pacific video surveillance market, China, Japan, India, and South Korea are the key revenue-generating countries.
+Video surveillance market growth in this region is buoyed by several factors, such as growing crime rate, data thefts supported by increasing remote monitoring, growth in public infrastructure and IT spending, government initiatives, and increasing security spending.

 The rise in global terrorism has further escalated the installation of video surveillance systems in several APAC countries.
 As one of the largest markets for video surveillance systems, Japan is also registering potential growth owing to the shift in demand from analogue to IP video surveillance systems.

-Rise in global terrorism
+The rise in global terrorism

 According to 6Wresearch, Japan video surveillance market is projected at a CAGR of 8% from 2017 to 2023.
 Apart from growth in demand for IP video surveillance systems, Japan is observing an increasing record of video surveillance system installation, which is attributed to concerns regarding a rise in global terrorism.
 Japan has stepped up its security across airports, metros, maritime, public infrastructure, and across all borders, including both land and sea.